-In the Court's view this amounts to a grave reason which merits the suspension of the execution of the bill in terms of Article 253(e) of Chapter 12 and the institution of an ad hoc action for the enforcement and payment of the bill of exchange.
+Application Number: 120/2021 RM Princess Holdings Limited v.
+Tarikul Tarikul documentary evidence - made by applicant, amount to a grave and valid reason which merits the suspension of the execution of the bills of exchange mentioned in the judicial letter bearing number 850/2021 in terms of Article 253(e) of Chapter 12 and the institution of an ad hoc action for the enforcement and payment of the said bills of exchange.

-For these reasons, the Court accedes to the request made in the application and consequently suspends the execution of the disputed bills of exchange numbered one (1) to ten (10) issued on the 25th June 2020 for the sum of €650 each and referred to in the judicial letter filed on the 16th April 2021 by Princess Holdings Limited against Tarikul Tarikul, bearing number 860/2021.
+That all this leads the Court to conclude that the payments - duly supported by and consequently suspends the execution of the disputed bills of exchange numbered two (2) to five (5) issued on the 1st December 2020 for the sum of

+For these reasons, the Court accedes to the request made in the application

+€572 each and referred to in the judicial letter filed on the 9th April 2021 by

+Princess Holdings Limited against Tarikul Tarikul, bearing number